esamattis/angry-caching-proxy/README.md

 ## Usage

-Create directory where to save cached files
+Create directory where to save cached requests

     mkdir cache